brajeshwar/brajeshwar.github.io/books.md

 [2023](/2023/books/),
 …

-> My life's mission is to be eventually free enough to escape into a world of solitude and read all of my [Books Wishlist](https://www.amazon.in/hz/wishlist/ls/26U9UE2WQ2WTI).

 {% comment %}

 TBD: Book Images, Description, and Personal Review

 Should I recommend the following (Rethink, Reread)?

-- Mindset: The New Psychology of Success by Carol S. Dweck
 - 12 Rules for Life: An Antidote to Chaos by Jordan B. Peterson and Norman Doidge
 - Extreme Ownership: How U.S. Navy SEALs Lead and Win by Jocko Willink and Leif Babin
 - Man's Search for Meaning by Viktor E. Frankl and Harold S. Kushner
-- The Daily Stoic: 366 Meditations on Wisdom, Perseverance, and the Art of Living by Ryan Holiday and Stephen Hanselman
 - The One Thing: The Surprisingly Simple Truth Behind Extraordinary Results by Gary Keller and Jay Papasan
-- How to Stop Worrying and Start Living by Dale Carnegie
 - How We Got to Now: Six Innovations That Made the Modern World by Steven Johnson
 - Things Hidden Since the Foundation of the World by René Girard
 - 1984 by George Orwell